Capgemini/msft-release-extensions/README.md

 replacer.full_list(1).replacement=application/json

 ```
-- Virtual Network and Subnet for the running an Azure Container Instance.
-A Virtual Network and Subnet is used to ensure that access to the Storage account that stores the results of OWASP Scan can be restricted.
-You can either use Service End points enabled on the Subnet or use a Private Endpoint for the Storage account.
-Note that build agent will need to be able to connect to the storage account to retrieve the results of the OWASP API Scan.

 #####  Use the extension as a pipeline task in your azure devops yaml pipeline to run Security Scan on API's
 You will also need to use **PublishTestResults@2** task with this extension in order to publish test result after scan is completed. below is the example which shows how to use it in YAML pipeline.